christ33/GettingAndCleaningDataProject/codebook.md

 	+ 30 subjects (volunteers) x 6 activities

 * 68 Variables:
-	+ "subject", "activitylabel" plus only the average measurements on the mean and standard deviation for each measurement.
+	+ "subject", "activitylabel" plus only the average measurements on the mean and standard deviation for each measurement:

 "subject"
 "activitylabel"